neu-se/CS4530-Spring-2022/Assignments/hw2-tutorial.md

 #### **Objective for the task :**

-Uopn implementing this method, the list  `_conversationAreas` (in town controller) must track and reflect the players’ movement by updating the `occupantsByID` property on any effected conversation areas.
+Upon implementing this method, the list  `_conversationAreas` (in town controller) must track and reflect the players’ movement by updating the `occupantsByID` property on any effected conversation areas.

 For any conversation areas updated, you must emit a `onConversationAreaUpdated` event.